 Factors increasing your risk

 In Canada, 1 in 3 seniors are at risk of malnutrition.
-Seniors are at an increased risk because of their higher nutrient needs compared to younger adults in order to stay healthy.
+Because of their higher nutrient needs compared to younger adults in order to stay healthy, seniors need at home elderly care to reduce the risk of malnutrition.
 As well, seniors have a higher risk of chronic conditions, may experience changes in their taste buds, and can suffer from a lack of appetite.
 Other common factors that increase the risk of malnutrition having a low income, experiencing social isolation from mobility issues or health problems, and being in the hospital or long-term care for a long time.

 If seniors or any of your loved ones are in a home facility, make sure that they are well taken care of.
-It is recommended to look for a great senior living facility, get it here.
+It is recommended to look for a great senior living facility like Terraces at Peachtree Hills Place / Luxury Senior Living.
+You can get it here.

 What you can do